momchil-terziev/momchil-terziev.github.io/Students/research-topics.md

 ### 1. The fully non-linear viscous resistance of an accelerating ship in deep/shallow waters

 Several potential flow methods [^1] [^2] [^3] have been devised to predict the resistance of a vessel when accelerating.
 However, these methods ignore the action of viscosity, meaning that acceleration effects on the viscous pressure resistance and friction resistance are not accounted for.
 Moreover, boundary layer interactions with the wave system cannot be modelled using potential flow approaches.
 Within this project, an approach will be used to accurately model the flow around an accelerating ship in deep and/or shallow waters.
+The main aim of this project is to establish an acceleration indensity profile that speeds up convergence towards statistically steady wavemaking in calm water using CFD.

 ### 2. ~~The effect of flow stratification on ship performance~~ [_taken up_]